 Dr. Cheryl Barnabe is a Métis rheumatologist with a graduate degree in Clinical Epidemiology.
 She is an Associate Professor in the Departments of Medicine and Community Health Sciences, Cumming School of Medicine, University of Calgary.
 Dr. Barnabe’s research program, ‘Arthritis Care for Indigenous Populations’, is defining the burden of rheumatic disease afflicting the Indigenous populations of Canada, while co-developing promising health services interventions to bridge care gaps that exist.
 She also performs epidemiologic research in Rheumatoid Arthritis outcomes as impacted by lifestyle and environmental exposures.
 She is the principal investigator of the Alberta Indigenous Mentorship in Health Innovation (AIM-HI) Network, a CIHR funded program to recruit and retain Indigenous scholars in health research.

-Ivan Lin, PhD, Senior Lecturer, The University of Western Australia
+Ivan Lin, PhD, Senior Lecturer, The University of Western Australia, Australia

 As a longstanding rural clinician and researcher, Dr Ivan Lin works towards improving the quality of health care and outcomes in diverse communities every day.
 Dr. Lin is a senior lecturer at UWA’s Western Australian Centre for Rural Health and practices as a physiotherapist with the Geraldton Regional Aboriginal Medical Service.
 His research is on improving the clinical effectiveness and patient experience of health care, especially Aboriginal health care.
 His primary areas of work are in musculoskeletal pain and clinical communication, and his work draws together collaborations between experts in Aboriginal health, musculoskeletal pain, clinical communication and research translation/quality improvement.
 Dr Lin has wider interests in reducing health disparities in a range of health areas in rural communities across the lifespan.
 He is also an NHMRC Early Career Research Fellow.
 Dr Lin is actively involved in rural student education and has an interest in promoting physical activity and wellness in remote and rural communities.
 He has lived and worked in Geraldton in WA’s north (Southern Yamaji country) for more than 20 years.